istio/istio.io/content/en/docs/tasks/security/authorization/authz-tcp/index.md

     {{< /text >}}

 1. Verify that requests to port 9000 are denied.
-This occurs because Istio doesn't understand the HTTP-only fields while creating a DENY rule for tcp port and due to it's restrictive nature it denies all the traffic to the tcp ports:
+This occurs because Istio doesn't understand the HTTP-only fields while creating a DENY rule for tcp port and due to its restrictive nature it denies all the traffic to the tcp ports:

     {{< text bash >}}
     $ kubectl exec "$(kubectl get pod -l app=curl -n foo -o jsonpath={.items..metadata.name})" \